Mario Salgado: Extensive career at Italy

-In July 2003, was confirmed that Salgado moved to Austrian Bundesliga side SV Salzburg, one of the most recognized teams of Austria.
-However, he had a bad spell at Salzburg and was loaned to Ternana, in where was teammate of his countrymen Luis Jimenez, and shortly after was loaned to AlbinoLeffe in 2006.
-After his loan spell at AlbinoLeffe, his contract with Salzburg (now called Red Bull Salzburg) expired, not was renewed and was released of that team.
+In July 2003, it was confirmed that Salgado moved to Austrian Football Bundesliga side SV Salzburg, one of the most recognized teams of Austria.
+However, he had a bad spell at Salzburg and was loaned to Ternana, where he was teammate of his countrymen Luis Jimenez, and shortly after was loaned to AlbinoLeffe in 2006.
+After his loan spell at AlbinoLeffe, his contract with Salzburg (now called Red Bull Salzburg) expired, was not renewed and was released of that team.

 In the European summer winter of 2006, he was signed by Foggia of the Serie C1.
 In summer 2007, he joined to the recently promoted team to Serie B, Avellino in joint-ownership bid.

 After his successful seasons at Avellino, he returned to Foggia, where he also had a good season, scoring 15 goals in 38 appearances.
 His good performances' for Foggia and Avellino attracted the attention of Torino and joined the Serie B club in a co-ownership deal.
 However, he had a regular season at Torino, only scoring 1 goal during 9 appearances (six games in Serie B and three in the promotion playoffs).
 On 3 January 2011, the club's directive terminated his contract.